homebridge/homebridge-raspbian-image/README.md

 If you need to connect your Raspberry Pi to WiFi, power on your device without an Ethernet cable attached.

-After a minute or so, use your phone to scan to new WiFi networks, you should to see a new WiFi hotspot named **Homebridge WiFi Setup**.
+After a minute or so, use your phone to scan for new WiFi networks, you should to see a new WiFi hotspot named **Homebridge WiFi Setup**.
 Connecting to this hotspot will prompt you for the SSID and password for your local WiFi network.

 If you enter your WiFi credentials incorrectly the **Homebridge WiFi Setup** hotspot will reappear allowing you to try again.